myvin/Graves_of_the_Internet/README.en.md

 ## Contribute

-To add/modify a grave of Baidu/Alibaba/Tencent, just appended/modify the grave object to/in `graves.js` file:
+To add/modify a grave object of Baidu/Alibaba/Tencent, just appended/modify the grave object to/in `graves.js` file:

 ```
 {